AnnaSus1ova/AnnaSus1ova/README.md

 - ⚡ Fun fact: ...
 -->
 ## Other popular Github sections
-🌱 I’m currently learning asynchronous and multithreaded programming
+🌱 I’m currently learning asynchronous, multithreaded programming and Docker

 💬 Ask me about anything, I will be interested in discussing the nuances of development with colleagues